Kerala Gulf diaspora: Cultural shifts through consumerism in Kerala

 Kerala's cultural environment has undergone significant change as a result of the Gulf migration boom; this is especially true of the creation of a thriving consumerist culture.
 The influx of Gulf influences may be seen in the growth of Gulf marketplaces, including Dubai Bazar and Gulf Souq, which have been present in different Kerala sites since the 1980s, including Beemappalli, Chemmad, Kochi, Kozhikode, Malappuram, and Kannur.
 These marketplaces supplied 'Gulf items' to migrants who were trying to meet expectations from their families, in addition to serving the local population.
 The influence on culture also extended to the culinary scene, as Arabian eateries sprung up all over the place serving well-known dishes like mandi, shawarma, and Yemeni biryani.
 Simultaneously, the adoption of parda / burkha, a traditional Islamic dress, became a dominant fashion trend in several districts of Kerala for more than two decades.
 This trend was encouraged by retailers capitalizing on its popularity as well as cultural considerations.

+Reverse Migration

+Since the implementation of nationalization policies in the Gulf countries, Kerala witnessed a wave of reverse migration of expats.
+The Kingdom of Saudi Arabia introduced Nitaqat in 2011.
+This move led to the similar rules in the other GCC countries in which Bahrinisation, Qatarisation and Emiratisation were gained momentum in 2010s.
+With the outbreak of COVID-19, many expats were compelled to come back due to health and financial emergencies.
+Reverse migration is continuing from the Gulf due to a number of factors including the wars and financial crises.